CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 In this task, you will learn how to access other admin centers from Microsoft Admin Center.

-1. Now, open an another tab, browse to this URL [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339), to access other admin centers, from the left-hand navigation pane select **Show all**, under **Admin centers** choose **All Admin centers**.
-It opens a page with a full list of Office 365 admin centers, including admin centers for OneDrive, Viva Engage, Dynamics 365, Power Apps, Skype for business, and other services.
+1. On the **Microsoft 365 admin center** page, from the left-hand navigation pane select **Show all**, under **Admin centers (1)** choose **All Admin centers (2)**.
+It opens a page with a full list of Office 365 admin centers, including admin centers for Teams, Viva Engage, SharePoint, Power Apps, Power BI, and other services.

     ![](Images/MS-900-Mod-1-(admin).png)

     ![](Images/MS-900-Mod-1-(alladmin).png)

-1. In the admin center page select **Exchange**.
+1. On the admin center page, from the left-hand navigation pane select **Exchange**.
 This will redirect you to the Exchange admin center page.

       ![](Images/lab1-t3-img04.png)